"Shadow was not superstitious." Try saying that several times in a row. It’s not an easy phrase, and it falls tonally flat easily.

 I don’t know Neil Gaiman’s work, not yet.
 I know about the excitement in the Doctor Who community that he was writing an upcoming episode.
 I started following him on Twitter because his wife Amanda Palmer was touring in Australia when I was there in January and there was so much buzz about her I started following her, and then him.

-A few weeks ago Neil was tweeting a good deal an old friend of his who was in a hospice in the final stages of cancer.
+Then a few weeks ago Gaiman was tweeting a good deal an old friend of his who was in a hospice in the final stages of cancer.
 His emotion for this friend-—whom he did not name until after she died--came across in his 140 characters, and maybe that’s why I clicked the link in one of the tweets.
 It went to the wiki page for the English writer Diana Wynne Jones.
 Her name sounded familiar.
-Then I realized that I studied under her sister, the literary critic Isobel Armstrong, at Southampton University, when I was there as a senior in college.
+Then I realized that I studied with her sister, the literary critic Isobel Armstrong, at Southampton University, England, when I was there as a senior in college.

 Wow.
 I have not thought about Prof. Armstrong for many years.
 She was flamboyant, exotic.
 She invited the five of us Rutgers exchange students to her office for sherry, and she floated in amidst the flourish of a pashmina.
 She was the embodiment of the British prof for me.
 She helped me with my senior thesis on Hemingway, with many protestations that she was not an American lit expert.
 A.S.Byatt dedicated her great novel Possession to Isobel, a fact that was very important to me at another time in my life.
 So I have several small emotional connections to my old English English prof.

 I was touched by this unexpected memory.
 I was saddened to know that she had just lost her sister.
-And in the amazing place that is the Twitterverse, I had a stranger with whom I could share this, very specifically, not in generalities.
-And so I replied to Neil’s tweet, Neil who has 1.6 million followers, to share my connection to Isobel and thoughts on her loss.
+And in the amazing place that is the Twitterverse, here was a stranger with whom I could share this, very specifically, not in generalities.
+And so I replied to Gaiman's tweet—to share my connection to Isobel and thoughts on her loss.

 And he replied back, and shared some of his experience with Isobel.
 It was a nanomoment of sincere connection between strangers.